Virtual Reality on show at York Residents Festival

-Virtual reality art will be one of the highlights of this month's York Residents Festival.
+Virtual reality art will be one of the highlights of next month's York Residents Festival.

 During the event, Pilot Theatre will be celebrating Northern landscapes and some of the powerful stories that surround them.